roundcube/roundcubemail-helpdocs/en_US/mail/mailview.rst

 Shortcut Functions
 ------------------
 In the upper right corder of the preview pane are buttons for often used actions like reply or forward the message.

-The rightmost icon will open the message in a new window to have a full-size view on the entire message.
+The rightmost icon |button-extwin| will open the message in a new window to have a full-size view on the entire message.

+.. |button-extwin| image:: ../../_static/_skin/button-extwin.png

 Toggle Message Headers